Iaguilaror/oriGen-wgs001-scripts/vcf2pcp/README.md

 ## Replicate our analysis (Testing the pipeline):

 * Estimated test time:  **10 minute(s)**
+* on a 16 core, 64G RAM machine

 1. To test pipeline execution using test data, run:
 ```